AlikhanIllini/JuniorGPT/README.md

 - Text Generation:
   - A context tensor is initialized with zeros.
   - The model generates text in the style of Shakespeare.
 This text is saved to output.txt.

+# Output
+At the end of the training, you will see a sample output printed in the console.
+Additionally, the generated text will be saved in output.txt in the root directory.